 H.R.T Breast Cancer Class Action

-Deadline to Join H.R.T Breast Cancer Class Action is Approaching
+History of the H.R.T Breast Cancer Class Action

 The Supreme Court of British Columbia certified a class action for women who suffered breast cancer after taking Premarin in combination with progestin or Premplus.
 The Defendants are the manufacturers of Premarin and Premplus which are sold as prescription drugs to relieve symptoms of menopause.
 Klein Lyons is the law firm that is representing the women in this lawsuit.

 The lawsuit seeks compensation for women who were prescribed these drugs between January 1, 1977 and December 1, 2003, and were diagnosed with breast cancer.
 It is alleged that the Defendants failed to adequately warn of the risks of breast cancer related to their drugs prior to December 1, 2003.
 The trial of the common issues was scheduled to start on October 14, 2014.

 - 29 May - On May 29, 2013, we were successful in the BC Court of Appeal.

 The Defendants were trying to limit the questions we could ask their former employees.
 But Justice Gropper ruled that our questions were relevant and material to when Wyeth knew or should have known about the link between hormone replacement therapy and the development of breast cancer.
 Madame Justice Prowse of the B.C.
 Court of Appeal agreed; she denied the Defendants attempt to appeal Justice Gropper’s decision.
 To read Madam Justice Prowse’s decision please click on the following link to the Court website:http://www.courts.gov.bc.ca/jdb-txt/CA/13/02/2013BCCA0256.htm (new window)